 Securifi Peanut Plug

-If you are most concerned with power monitoring, and care less about size, an alternative is the Currant, which is next in the list.
+If you are most concerned with power monitoring and care less about size, an alternative is the Currant, which is next on the list.

 - Plug Peanut into an outlet.

 - In the SmartThings app, click add new device.

 By default the plug will show up ‘Thing’, but you can rename it.